 As you can see in Step 2, it’s vitally important for your company to have a presence on supplier discovery platforms such as Thomasnet.com — a leading resource that enables you to promote the wealth of detailed information buyers require when putting together their shortlists.

-If you want help implementing a strategy that drives real business results and gets in front of big companies, we’re here to make it happen for you — we've been connecting buyers to the right suppliers for more than 120 years.
+If you want help implementing a strategy that drives real business results and gets in front of big companies, our industrial experts are here to make it happen for you — we've been connecting buyers to the right suppliers for more than 120 years.
 Here are some additional resources for buyers and suppliers: